 His work is held in the public collections of Burda Museum, Baden Baden, Germany; Lentos Art Museum, Linz, Austria; Museum of Fine Arts, Brest, France; and The Arts Council Collection, Ireland.

-Recently he has been awarded Norwegian Arts Council Grant (2020) and the EV+A Biennial Award (2005) and previously a Fulbright Award, Pollock Krasner Foundation Award, and Taylor Art Award.
+He has been awarded Norwegian Arts Council Grant and the EV+A Biennial Award and previously a Fulbright Award, Pollock Krasner Foundation Award, and Taylor Art Award.

 Eamon O'Kane has taken part in many residencies including Trykkeriet, Bergen (2022), ARP at The Irish Museum of Modern Art (2004), The Derek Hill Foundation Scholarship at the BSR in Rome (2006) and at Centre Culturel Irlandais in Paris (2008).